 Our sessions begin with telling the story of what brings you to counselling, and we will then work together to identify areas to focus on and the kind of support needed for each situation.
 For some people this can be about taking time to reflect on their experiences and the impact it has on them, and for others more structured techniques are provided to help manage and understand specific experiences.

 Feedback I have received from clients is that counselling allowed them the space to stand back and look at life for a moment rather than always being in the thick of it.
 By talking through things, it has helped them to see what they need to do next.

 Training, qualifications & experience

 I have experience of working in the charity sector and an occupational health setting offering both long- and short-term therapy.

-My qualifications include a post-graduate diploma in Counselling & Psychotherapy, a degree in Biological Sciences specialising in Physiology and Health, and I am also a qualified Hatha Yoga Teacher.
-I am also currently studying for a diploma in CBT.
+My qualifications include a post-graduate diploma in Counselling & Psychotherapy, a degree in Biological Sciences specialising in Physiology and Health, a Certificate in CBT and I am also a qualified Hatha Yoga Teacher.
+I am currently studying for a diploma in CBT.

 British Association for Counselling & Psychotherapy